davidrsch/adv-res/README.md

 ## Translated so far

 -   Welcome
 -   Preface
 -   Introduction
+-   Foundations
+    -   Names and values
+    -   Vectors

 # More info about the repository